Variational wavefunction for multi-species spinful fermionic superfluids and superconductors

-The {\bf superconducting gap} in a physical system is probed through various experimental techniques, and it is usually extracted from a fitting procedure to some {\em specific} theoretical models, including {\em purely phenomenological ones}.
-E.g. for the high temperature superconductors these techniques include angle-resolved photoemmission (ARPES), tunneling, NMR, Raman scattering etc. As far as the BCS theory is concerned, things are pretty straightforward.
-In our theory, one needs to calculate the precise spectral response in terms of the microscopic parameters of $\Psi$ for any "gap"-probing experiment, and fit appropriately the data \cite{pag}.
+In case the dispersion is {\em not} given by eq. (\ref{gape}) above, the determination of the {\em superfluid/superconducting gap} is less straightforward.
+The gap in a physical system is probed through various experimental techniques, and it is usually extracted from a fitting procedure to some {\em specific} theoretical models, including {\em purely phenomenological ones}.
+E.g. for the high temperature superconductors these techniques include angle-resolved photoemission (ARPES), tunneling, NMR, Raman scattering, specific heat etc. As far as the BCS theory is concerned, things are pretty straightforward.
+Hence here one needs to calculate the precise spectral response in terms of the microscopic parameters of $\Psi$ for any "gap"-probing experiment, and fit appropriately the data.

-can appear in a natural manner, via a simple extension of $\Psi$.
-Namely, by allowing the total momentum of pairs to be finite, which is expected to be favored by the finite interspecies potential $F_q$.